stonemjs/docs/src/docs/essentials/error-handler.md

 - Log it (if needed)
 - Return a proper response (or not)

-This clean separation of concerns makes your application more robust, testable, and expressive — fully aligned with the **Continuum Architecture**.
-Because in a continuum, **the context can fail too** — and your system must respond accordingly.
+This clean separation of concerns makes your application more robust, testable, and expressive, fully aligned with the **Continuum Architecture**.
+Because in a continuum, **the context can fail too**, and your system must respond accordingly.

 ## Error Handler Fundamentals

 Stone.js treats errors as first-class context events.
-Errors can occur at any point in the system — during setup, initialization, middleware execution, event handling, adapter processing, or even within a user-defined service.
+Errors can occur at any point in the system, during setup, initialization, middleware execution, event handling, adapter processing, or even within a user-defined service.
 That’s expected.
 What matters is **how you react**.

 ### Throw Early, Handle Later

-In Stone.js, you’re encouraged to **throw errors freely** — wherever something invalid, unexpected, or critical happens.
+In Stone.js, you’re encouraged to **throw errors freely**, wherever something invalid, unexpected, or critical happens.
 Don't second-guess yourself.
 If it's an error, `throw`.
-Stone.js will intercept it and route it to the appropriate error handler — based on the **error’s class name** and the **current dimension** (initialization or integration).
+Stone.js will intercept it and route it to the appropriate error handler, based on the **error’s class name** and the **current dimension** (initialization or integration).

 This leads to cleaner domain code: you don't litter your logic with try/catch blocks.
-You express intent through exceptions — and handle them **declaratively** or **imperatively** elsewhere.
+You express intent through exceptions, and handle them **declaratively** or **imperatively** elsewhere.

 ### Custom Error Classes: Your Best Friends